-- (2) The birth outside Ireland of a person whose father or mother was, on the date of that person's birth, an Irish citizen born outside Ireland, may be registered, in accordance with the foreign births regulations, either in any foreign births entry book or in 40 the foreign births register, at the option of the person registering the birth. - (3) Particulars of all births entered in a foreign births entry book shall be transmitted, from time to time, in accordance with the foreign births regulations, to the Department of External 45 Affairs for entry in the foreign births register. - (4) A document purporting to be a copy of an entry in a foreign births entry book or in the foreign births register, and to be duly authenticated, shall be admitted in evidence without proof of the signature or seal whereby it is authenticated or of the authority 50 of the person whose signature or seal appears thereon and shall, until the contrary is proved, be deemed a true copy of the entry and accepted as proof of the fact and terms thereof.
+- (2) The birth outside Ireland of a person deriving citizenship through a father or mother born outside Ireland may be registered, in accordance with the foreign births regulations, either in any foreign births entry book or in the foreign births register, at the 40 option of the person registering the birth. - (3) Particulars of all births entered in a foreign births entry book shall be transmitted, from time to time, in accordance with the foreign births regulations, to the Department of External Affairs for entry in the foreign births register. - (4) A document purporting to be a copy of an entry in a foreign births entry book or in the foreign births register, and to be duly authenticated, shall be admitted in evidence without proof of the signature or seal whereby it is authenticated or of the authority of the person whose signature or seal appears thereon and shall, 50 until the contrary is proved, be deemed a true copy of the entry and accepted as proof of the fact and terms thereof.